The Bold Elegance of Black Countertops: 15 Luxury Kitchen Designs for 2026

 10. The Nuance of Light Gray and Black

-For a look that is softer than high-contrast black and white, try light gray or "greige" cabinets.
-This combination feels incredibly contemporary and nuanced.
-Gray provides a warm, neutral middle ground that prevents the black surfaces from feeling too stark, resulting in a mature and versatile palette.
+For a look that is softer than the harsh high-contrast of black and white, try light gray or "greige" cabinets.
+This combination feels incredibly contemporary, mature, and nuanced.

 6. High-Contrast Glamour with Gold Hardware